 Visit the Physics website.

-The Department will be housed in a new Science and Technology Building which is in the final stages of design.
-Construction will begin in early 2007.
-Modern offices, classrooms, introductory and advanced undergraduate labs, and faculty research facilities will provide students with the most modern facilities possible.
+The Department is housed in the campus' Science and Technology Building which provides modern offices, classrooms, introductory and advanced undergraduate labs, and faculty research facilities that offers students with an ideal working environment.

 - Andersen, Christian B., Lecturer, Physics